 As well as the traditional dishes, there were plenty of more international-style sweet treats.
 We tried some cheesecake, a lemon cake as well as the most incredible selection of sorbets and ice-creams.

-I am a massive fan of Manchego (I’m so happy we can even buy it in Canada!)
+I am a massive fan of Manchego (this is not Catalan, but you can find it everywhere!)
 So while we were hiking, we often took baguettes filled with cheese.
 But we didn’t hold back from trying lots of other cheeses.
 Watch out for Mató which is a soft, sweet cheese served as a desert.
 We also loved some of the goats cheeses.

 I hope this Catalan Food Guide gives you some ideas about what you can eat.
 It wasn’t the most vegetarian friendly area I have visited, but they did have some fabulous vegetarian options.
 If you like meat and fish, you will LOVE Catalonia.
 Please note, I am not an expert on Catalan food by any stretch of the imagination, so I am just sharing what we ate.
 I would love to hear more about other dishes that we missed out on, so let me know if you can think of other dishes we should try next time we visit Catalonia and Spain.